 Schedule 1 lists policy areas that are excluded from the principle of mutual recognition and non-discrimination for goods.
-The list includes threats to human, animal or plant health, chemicals and taxation.
+The list includes threats to human, animal or plant health, chemicals and taxation, some measures relating to fertilisers and pesticides.

 Also, Acts of Parliament that contain relevant requirements that apply in both the originating part and the destination part of the United Kingdom are excluded from the principle of non-discrimination.